sdbs-uni-p/vldb-dbms-live-patching/wfpatch-extension/README.md

 # Extensions to the Artifacts of Rommel et al. [2]

-The artifacts of the research of Rommel et al. [2] are available here:
+The artifacts from the research by Rommel et al. [2] are available here:
 - Website: https://www.sra.uni-hannover.de/Publications/2020/WfPatch/index.html
 - Direct link to the artifacts (a QEMU VM): https://www.sra.uni-hannover.de/Publications/2020/WfPatch/artifact-vm.tar.xz

 ## User Space Library

-`wf-userland.c` and `wf-userland.h` define the user space library of the live patching utility of Rommel et al. [2].
-Both files in this directory define *our* used user space library as we made several extensions to it (e.g. added support of priorities, adapted the system calls to the new MMView Linux kernel etc.).
-The *original* user space library of Rommel et al. [2] is contained in the `rommel/` directory.
-To better visualize our modifications, we also provide a git patch about the difference of our and the original user space library in `diff/0001-wf-userland.patch`.
+The files `wf-userland.c` and `wf-userland.h` define the user space library of the live patching framework by Rommel et al. [2].
+The files in this directory represent ***our*** modified version of the user space library, which includes several extensions (e.g., added support for priorities, adapted system calls for the new MMView Linux kernel, etc.).
+The ***original*** user space library by Rommel et al. [2] is located in the `rommel/` directory.
+To clearly illustrate our modifications, we provide a git patch detailing the differences between our version and the original library in `diff/0001-wf-userland.patch`.

 ## Create Patch

-The `create-patch` script is a small script to easily generate a patch.
-We slightly modified the script and enhanced it with more information.
-The script in this directory defines *our* version, and the original of Rommel et al. [2] can be found in the `rommel/` directory.
-To better visualize our modifications, we also provide a git patch about the difference of our and the original script in `diff/0001-create-patch.patch`.
+The `create-patch` script is a utility for generating patches.
+We have slightly modified and enhanced this script to include more information.
+The version in this directory represents ***our*** modified script, while the ***original*** version by Rommel et al. [2] is available in the `rommel/` directory.
+To clearly illustrate our modifications, we provide a git patch detailing the differences between our version and the original script in `diff/0001-create-patch.patch`.

 ## MariaDB

-To easly visualize our extension to the MariaDB source code (for git tag `mariadb-10.5.0`), we added a git patch showing the modifications (`mariadb-10.5.0.patch`).
+To easily visualize our extensions to the MariaDB source code (for git tag `mariadb-10.5.0`), we have provided a git patch showing our modifications (`mariadb-10.5.0.patch`).
 We excluded the user space library in this patch for better inspection.

-The artifacts of Rommel et al. [2] contained two different source code modifications to MariaDB.
-We added both versions as git patch to the `rommel/` directory (`mariadb-wf-10.3.15.patch` and `mariadb-wf-10.5.patch`).
-However, we cannot provide a git patch here as we have implemented our source code extension from scratch as explained in our paper.
+The artifacts by Rommel et al. [2] contain two different source code modifications to MariaDB.
+Both versions are included as git patches in the `rommel/` directory (`mariadb-wf-10.3.15.patch` and `mariadb-wf-10.5.patch`).
+However, we cannot provide a git patch highlighting the differences between our implementation and theirs, as we implemented our source code extension from scratch.
+As explained in our paper, we adapted the quiescence points for the one-thread-per-connection policy from Rommel et al. [2], while we developed a novel priority-based quiescence approach for the thread pool policy.

+---

 [2] Florian Rommel, Christian Dietrich, Daniel Friesel, Marcel Köppen, ChristophBorchert, Michael Müller, Olaf Spinczyk, and Daniel Lohmann.
 2020. *From Global to Local Quiescence: Wait-Free Code Patching of Multi-Threaded Processes*.
 In Proc.
 OSDI.
 651–666.